0xKourama/Elbanna-NP-Notes/Learning/Articles/Certifried/Certifried.md

 ![dc-sync-with-dc-ntlm-hash](dc-sync-with-dc-ntlm-hash.jpg)

+---

 # Technical Breakdown
+## Center Puzzle Piece: Certificates Can Be Used For Authentication in AD

 ## Puzzle Piece #1: The Default Privileges Of A Normal AD User
 In Active Directory, any member of the `Authenticated Users` group is allowed to add up to 10 computers to the domain.